Fahadahmmad/Fahadahmmad/README.md

 - 👋 Hi, I’m @Fahadahmmad
-- 👀 I’m interested in ...degital marketing
+- 👀 I’m interested in ...termux
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...